adriex21/HospitalRestApi/README.md

 # TremendHomework

-In order to install the necessary dependencies , they could all be installed at once using npm i
+In order to install the necessary dependencies , they could be installed together by running the command npm i

 Dependencies used :axios, bcrypt, bcryptjs, body-parser, chai, cors, dotenv, express, http-status, jest, jsonwebtoken, mockingoose, moment, mongoose, nodemon, passport, passport-jwt, supertest